String theory in twistor space and minimal tension holography

-With these modifications, the $k=1$ string is recovered, without recourse to the hybrid formalism.
+Thus we show, with very mild assumptions, that the $k=1$ string is the natural Type IIB string theory embedding into the minitwistor space of $AdS_3$.

+In \S\ref{sec:bulk_VO}, we describe how to write projective vertex operators in terms of the bulk (mini-)twistor variables and introduce a map from the twistor space to the bulk spacetime, using the bulk incidence relations.
+This demonstrates how information about the bulk geometry is encoded at the boundary of spacetime in the $k=1$ string.

-In \S\ref{sec:unflowed}, we begin a study of the vertex operators of the theory.
-It had been noted \cite{Eberhardt:2018ouy} that there exists states with no spectral flow that provide negative norm, ghost states.
+\S\ref{sec:unflowed} is a standalone section, which sits somewhat outside the general development of the paper.
+It has been noted \cite{Eberhardt:2018ouy} that states with no spectral flow exist in the $k=1$ string that provide negative norm, ghost states.
 Utilising our knowledge of the PCOs and namely, $\mathcal{Q}$, we demonstrate that in fact, these states decouple from the theory.
-Finally in \S\ref{sec:bulk_VO}, we describe how to write projective vertex operators in terms of the bulk (mini)twistor variables and introduce a map from the twistor space to the bulk spacetime, using the bulk incidence relations.
+The result is of interest and fills a hole in the literature but the details of this section may be skipped by the overburdened reader.